 Short-term Care: Facilitates Functional Improvement

-This tells you the percent of short-term stay residents who saw functional improvements, such as enhanced ability to perform activities of daily living.
+This is the percent of short-term care residents who saw functional improvements, such as with activities of daily living.

 - Bon Secours St Francis Medical CenterAcute Care Hospitals 4.67 miles away13710 St Francis Boulevard Midlothian Virginia 23114Voluntary non-profit - Church(804) 594-7400